IF NOT FOR VARINA'S LETTER

 I noticed while researching Varina Davis, was the loathing, just beneath the surface, for her by the Virginia Historical Society -- to this day.

-160 years later they seemed to hate Varina Davis!
+160 years later they to this day seemed to hate Varina Davis!
 Why?

 Keep in mind Varina was very loyal to Davis -- saved his life, protected him from everyone, and while she wrote that letter, she had no idea it would be saved and published.

-Varina did all she could to spare him humiliation.
+Varina did all she could to spare Davis humiliation.
+Including putting her body on the line.

 Every thing Varina did --everything she said, in public, was that an obedient wife.
 Her two volume book on Davis is as flattering as it could possible be.